Wednesday, January 21st, 2026¶

 • We can add a new cell using the plus symbol in the top-left corner.
 Alternatively, you can select a cell and hit A to add a cell above, or B to add a cell below.

-• We can delete a cell by selecting hit, then hitting D, D.
+• We can delete a cell by selecting the cell, then hitting D, D.

 In [21]: